ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-token-response title="Example of AS-to-C Access Token response with EDHOC and OSCORE profile."}

+### Access Token

+When issuing any access token of a token series, AS MUST specify the following data in the claims associated with the access token.

+* The identifier of the token series, specified in the "id" field of EDHOC\_Information, and with the same value specified in the response to C from the /token endpoint.

+* The authentication credential that C specified in its POST request to the /token endpoint (see {{c-as}}), AUTH\_CRED\_C.
+If the access token is a CWT, this information MUST be specified in the "cnf" claim.

+   In the access token, AUTH\_CRED\_C can be transported by value or uniquely referred to by means of an appropriate identifier, regardless of how C specified it in the request to the /token endpoint.
+Thus, the specific field carried in the access token claim and specifying AUTH\_CRED\_C depends on the specific way used by AS.

+   When issuing the first access token ever to a pair (C, RS) using a pair of corresponding authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), it is typically expected that AUTH\_CRED\_C is included by value.

+   When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is expected that AUTH\_CRED\_C is identified by reference.

+When issuing the first access token of a token series, AS MAY specify the following EDHOC\_Information (see {{edhoc-parameters-object}}) in the claims associated with the access token.
+If these data are specified in the response to C from the /token endpoint, they MUST be included with the same values in the access token.

+* osc\_ms\_len: The size of the OSCORE Master Secret.
+If it is not included, the default value from {{Section A.1 of I-D.ietf-lake-edhoc}} is assumed.

+* osc\_salt\_len: The size of the OSCORE Master Salt.
+If it is not included, the default value from {{Section A.1 of I-D.ietf-lake-edhoc}} is assumed.

+* osc\_version: The OSCORE version.
+If it is not included, the default value of 1 (see {{Section 5.4 of RFC8613}}) is assumed.

+When CWTs are used as access tokens, EDHOC\_Information MUST be transported in the "edhoc\_info" claim, defined in {{iana-token-cwt-claims}}.

+Since the access token does not contain secret information, only its integrity and source authentication are strictly necessary to ensure.
+Therefore, AS can protect the access token with either of the means discussed in {{Section 6.1 of RFC9200}}.
+Nevertheless, when using this profile, it is RECOMMENDED that the access token is a CBOR web token (CWT) protected with COSE_Encrypt/COSE_Encrypt0 as specified in {{RFC8392}}.

 {{fig-token}} shows an example CWT Claims Set, including the relevant EDHOC parameters in the "edhoc\_info" claim.
 The "cnf" claim specifies the authentication credential of C, as an X.509 certificate transported by value in the "x5chain" field.
 The authentication credential of C has been truncated for readability.

 ~~~~~~~~~~~~~~~~~~~~~~~